Avian influenza in Victoria

 - One emu farm diagnosed with low pathogenic H7N6 avian influenza.

-How to protect your birds from disease
+Protect your birds from disease

 Regardless of whether you are a commercial producer or you only keep a few chickens in your backyard, you need to adopt simple biosecurity practices to protect your birds from disease.